 Associate Professor C-E

 Chair, Department of Otorhinolaryngology - Head and Neck Surgery

 Gabriel Tucker Professor of Otorhinolaryngology: Head and Neck Surgery

-Assistant Professor of Clinical Radiation Oncology
+Associate Professor of Clinical Radiation Oncology

 Director, Implantable Hearing Devices Program

 Director, Residency Training and Education